ClemTheAlien/nixos_config/README.md

 Music for Video is from https://pixabay.com/music/beats-dreamy-lofi-music-no-copyright-375783/ and the screenshot is from the game ENA: Dream BBQ

-> **Use my install script.
+> **Use my read the additional.md then use the install script.
 Remeber to start the script on a fresh NixOS install then rebuild boot and switch**

 ## Flatpaks I Use
 - Steam